pinksheep

 What is Multi-Step AI Agents?

-Multi-step AI agents plan their own steps, work across several tools, evaluate results, and adapt when something changes.
-Pinksheep lets you describe what you need in plain English, review the plan, and deploy an agent that handles the job without code.
+Multi-step AI assistants plan their own steps, work across several tools, evaluate results, and adapt when something changes.
+Pinksheep lets you describe what you need in plain English, review the plan, and start an AI assistant that handles the job without code.

 • Every action logged.
 Every cost visible.
 Full control.